-For weighted statistics, this function requires a cell area cell measure, unless the coordinates of the input data are regular 1D latitude and longitude coordinates so the cell areas can be computed internally.
+This function requires a cell area cell measure, unless the coordinates of the input data are regular 1D latitude and longitude coordinates so the cell areas can be computed.
 The required supplementary variable, either areacella for atmospheric variables or areacello for ocean variables, can be attached to the main dataset as described in Defining supplementary variables (ancillary variables and cell measures).